Canned Heat: Historical Figures, New Age and Human Condition lineups

 On a subsequent promotional tour of Europe, this new "horn band" sound included the talents of Clifford Solomon and Jock Ellis.
 Absent from Canned Heat at this time, after growing ever more distant, was longtime manager Skip Taylor, who had left after the band joined Atlantic.
 Atlantic producer Tom Dowd tried to get one more album out of Canned Heat, despite their drug use and heavy drinking; they ultimately recorded an album's worth of material at Criteria Studios in Miami, Florida, during 1974 (featuring some collaboration with former member Mandel), but Atlantic ended its relationship with Canned Heat before it could be released.
 The masters for the bulk of the material, which had been kept at Skip Taylor's house, were destroyed in a fire, and what material was rescued by de la Parra was finally restored and issued decades later, in 1997, titled The Ties That Bind.

 Shortly thereafter, new manager Howard Wolf set up the struggling band with a gig at California's Mammoth Ski Resort.
 Bob Hite, in a foul rage, went off on the crowd, to the disapproval of Vestine, James Shane and Ed Beyer, who quit the band as a result.

 Taking the place of those who departed were pianist Gene Taylor and guitarist Chris Morgan, who both joined in late 1974.
 Taylor departed in 1976 in response to an argument during a tour of Germany, and after a brief fill-in by Stan Webb (of Chicken Shack), Mark Skyer came in as the new guitar player.
 In the meantime the band had worked out a deal with Takoma Records, and this "Human Condition/Takoma" lineup recorded the 1977 album Human Condition.
-Despite the appearance of the The Chambers Brothers on the album, it was met with very little success, largely because of the growing popularity of disco music in the late 1970s.
+Despite the appearance of the Chambers Brothers on the album, it was met with very little success, largely because of the growing popularity of disco music in the late 1970s.
 Before long, more arguments ensued, and Mark Skyer, Chris Morgan and Richard Hite all quit the band in 1977.
 Hite promptly hired a new bass player, Richard Exley, after befriending him on tour and watching his performance with the band Montana.
 Becoming fast friends with Hite, Exley toured the remainder of the year with the band and collaborated with Hite on many of the arrangements during their 1976 Texas Bicentennial Comeback Tour.
 Exley then quit the band after an argument over Hite's excessive drinking and drug use on stage.
 Frustrated and fed up, Exley joined the Texas Heartbreakers at the end of that year but returned periodically to fill in as a favor to Hite while the band struggled to find permanent members amidst heavy drinking and drug use.
 Exley remarked about his time with the band, "No one ever remembers the bass player ...".
 This effectively reduced the band's members to just Hite and de la Parra.